ElmiraSargsyan/Smile_Detection/README.md

 </p>

 If the eye is open EAT is relatively constant over time and is larger than when eye is closed, in this case EAT is more closer to zero.

+If EAT of the detected eye is lower than the given threshold, the eye is closed or partly open. \
+By default threshold is set to 0.2.

+____

+The script loops over the frames of the videostream and for every frame checkes for smile and opened eyes. \
+If requirements are satisfied for 15 frames in sequence, the selfie will be automatically captured and windows closed.

+The videostream also stops if `q` key is pressed.